GC-public-projects/ScreenshotDetection/README.md

 detection of screenhots taken by observing images addition on the device storage

-### Project status : Workable, documentation in progress...
+### Project status : In progress..., documentation in progress...

 ## target audience
 This project is for Jetpack Compose initiated user